 - safety measures;

 - up to 48 turbines (Siemens SWT-2.3-113 direct drive wind turbine generators with a total name plate capacity of 100 MW);

-- an existing meteorological tower that will remain during Project operation;
+- two meteorological towers that will collect data during Project operation;

 - a 36 kV electrical collection system;

 - a transformer substation;

-- a 230 kV transmission line within municipal road right-of ways ("ROWs") along Rodgerville Road, Line 17 and Road 183;
+- a 230 kV transmission line within municipal road right-of ways ("ROWs") along Sararas Road, Rodgerville Road, and Road 183;

 - a 230 kV switchyard and connection to the provincial power grid at the 230 kV transmission line south of the Seaforth Transformer Station;

 - communications lines; and,

 - commissioning.

 Electricity generated by the turbines at 60 Hz and 690 V will be transformed to higher voltages in two stages for efficient distribution to the grid.
 The first stage will be the transformers located at the base of each turbine, which will transform 690 V electricity to 36 kV.
 A 36 kV collector line will then convey electricity from each turbine to the transformer substation.
 The second stage occurs at the substation, where electricity will be transformed from 36 kV to 230 kV.
-A new 230 kV transmission line will then convey electricity along Rodgerville Road, Line 17 and Road 183 to the connection point with the provincial 230 kV transmission line, south of Seaforth Transformer Station.
+A new 230 kV transmission line will then convey electricity along Sararas Road, Rodgerville Road, and Road 183 to the connection point with the provincial 230 kV transmission line, south of Seaforth Transformer Station.